mvolkmann/blog/src/flutter.md

 Values of the `WrapCrossAlignment` enum include `start` (default), `center`, and `end`,
 These have a similar effect to the CSS `align-items` property.

+Values of the `TextDirection` and `VerticalDirection` enums were described with the `Column` widget above.

 ### Material Display Widgets